tagspaces/documentation/docs/tutorials/setup-minio-bucket-nas.md

 ---
-title: Minio buckets hosted NAS ⚒
+title: MinIO buckets hosted NAS ⚒
 ---

-This article will guide through the setting up of a self hosted object storage based on MinIO for Synalogy and QNAP based NAS systems.
+This article will guide through the setting up of a self hosted object storage based on MinIO for Synology and QNAP based NAS systems.
 Then we will show you how to setup the TagSpaces PRO Web on a web server and connect it to the MinIO server.

-## Setup Minio on QNAP NAS
+## Setup MinIO on QNAP NAS

 > Work in progress